Do you often find yourself staring at the menu of a coffee shop, wondering whether a cold brew or latte would best suit your tastes?

 When it comes to the serving temperature of drinks, there are some clear differences that you should be aware of.

-First off, let’s look at a latte.
-A latte is made with espresso and steamed milk and served in an 8-10 oz glass or cup.
+A latte is made with espresso and steamed milk and served in an 8 to 10-oz glass or cup.

 As such, these types of drinks should always be served hot - around 150°F (66°C).
 This ensures that the drinks' flavors come together as intended.